Configure Network Detection and Response Switch

 File Detection Settings

-On the Network Detction and Response page, click Network Detction and Response Settings in the upper-right corner, go to and select File Detection Settings to enable detection of abnormal file transfers.
+1. On the NDR page, click Network Detection and Response Settings in the upper-right corner, then go to the page and select File Detection Settings.

 Port Risk Detection Switch: Detect high-risk port exposure in real time, accurately locate the access source, destination IP, and destination port, and help determine whether the asset exposure surface converges.